Deployment Methods

 All deployment methods support common configuration:

-const factory = await graph.factory('method', {
+const factory = graph.factory('direct', {

 namespace: 'my-namespace', // Target namespace